dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/spatial-system.md

 Typographic rules are intrinsically linked to the spatial system.

 Typographic elements have a kind of internal space and an external one.
 Their line heights create space above and below (between the lines).
-Adding margins to blocks of text creates further space them.
+Adding margins to blocks of text creates further space for them.

 Eufemia typographic rules are built on the same units of measurement (multiples of 8), however, aligning type to the baseline grid is not as straightforward as setting font sizes to multiples of 8.